ni/nimi-python/docs/nimodinst/attributes.rst

 .. py:attribute:: slot_number

     The slot (for example, in a PXI chassis) in which the device is installed.
-This attribute can only be queried for PXI devices installed in a chassis that has been properly identified in MAX.
+This property can only be queried for PXI devices installed in a chassis that has been properly identified in MAX.

     The following table lists the characteristics of this property.